top of page

 Food related behavior controlled by neuronal SKN-1.

-Deciding when and how much to eat is crucial for maintaining health and to preventing overeating.
+Deciding when and how much to eat is crucial for maintaining health and preventing overeating.
 Our bodies take in complex molecular signals from our nervous, physiological and metabolic systems, which tell us when we're hungry and when to stop eating, but how these signals work are not yet well understood.
 We recently published work showing that SKN-1B acts in neurons to control satiety, regulate neuro-endocrine pathways and control mitochondrial homeostasis.

 The role of RNA Polymerase III in longevity.